-In my last post Living With a Prickly Person, I described the prickly person and shared SIX ways to handle that relationship without getting angry or letting them pull your spirit down.
+In my last post How Do You Live With A Prickly Person, we looked at what prickly means and I shared six ways to deal with strong personalities without getting angry or letting them pull your spirit down.
 My last point was: Recognize what triggers their prickly responses.

 1. Unexpected changes in routines or plans

 Usually, the prickly person thrives in a set routine and is easily thrown when the normal order of things changes, or you do things in a different way.